-The next intake commences on September 4, 2014 and run as a dual qualification with Certificate III in Aged Care.
+The next intake will commence 4th February 2015 and runs as a dual qualification with the Certificate III in Aged Care.

-This qualification is currently delivered with the Certificate III in Aged Care as a dual qualification.
-Students are required to complete four additional units from the Certificate III in Home and Community Care alongside the Certificate III in Aged Care to be eligible for both certificates.
+This qualification is currently delivered with the Certificate III in Aged Care (as a dual qualification).
+Students are required to complete four additional units from the Certificate III in Home and Community Care qualification alongside the Certificate III in Aged Care to be eligible for both certificates.

 Click here for course modules

 You will be assessed to show that you have achieved the skills and knowledge required by the course.
 Assessment may include written, oral or practical assessment methods.
 You will know in advance about the type of assessment and how it will operate.
 There is the opportunity for reassessment and appeal and you will be given this information.

 Students need to be enrolled into Certificate III in Aged Care to be eligible to enrol into Certificate III in Home and Community Care.

 We do not currently offer Certificate III in Home and Community Care as a stand alone course.